AdvaiyaLabs/Constant-Contact-with-Nexmo-SMS/README.md

 -   [**Log in**](https://constantcontact.mashery.com/login) for a Mashery account or [**Sign up**](https://constantcontact.mashery.com/member/register)** .**

--   For new users, confirmation email is sent to the registered email ID.
-API key will be assigned to your application.
+-   For new users, a confirmation email is sent to the registered email ID.
+An API key will be assigned to your application.

 -   After the constant contact application is registered, access token can be received from [here](https://constantcontact.mashery.com/io-docs).